archiron/CMSSW_HGCal_Version/README.md

 II.
 Use

-# RECO validations use 2 steps (analyze & finalize [5]).
+RECO validations use 2 steps (analyze & finalize [5]).
 You can run it with :
 # step 1 - analyze
 cmsRun ElectronMcSignalValidation_gedGsfElectrons_cfg.py ZEE_14
 # step 2 - finalize
 cmsRun ElectronMcSignalPostValidation_cfg.py ZEE_14

-# ZEE_14 is the DataSet sample.
+ZEE_14 is the DataSet sample.
-# The step 1 produce a file named : electronHistos.ValZEE_14Startup_gedGsfE_a.root
+The step 1 produce a file named : electronHistos.ValZEE_14Startup_gedGsfE_a.root
-# which is used as input in step2.
-Step 2 provide a file named : DQM_V0001_R000000001__electronHistos__RelValZEE_14Startup_gedGsfE__RECO3.root
-# wich provides the histos.
+which is used as input in step2.
+Step 2 provide a file named : DQM_V0001_R000000001__electronHistos__RelValZEE_14Startup_gedGsfE__RECO3.root wich provides the histos.
-# The choice between Phase2 (HGCal) and Run2_2017 (classical RECO) is made at the beginning of each _cfg file ( process = cms.Process(...) )
+The choice between Phase2 (HGCal) and Run2_2017 (classical RECO) is made at the beginning of each _cfg file ( process = cms.Process(...) )
-# In a same way, we write the GlobalTag in each _cfg file ( process.GlobalTag.globaltag = ... ).
+In a same way, we write the GlobalTag in each _cfg file ( process.GlobalTag.globaltag = ... ).

-#
-# in order to simplify most of entry values, we use an additional file : electronValidationCheck_Env.py
-# this file is used to fill some values one time only
+In order to simplify most of entry values, we use an additional file : electronValidationCheck_Env.py this file is used to fill some values one time only
-# dd_tier : GEN-SIM-RECO, MINIAODSIM, GEN-SIM-DIGI-RECO, ...
+- dd_tier : GEN-SIM-RECO, MINIAODSIM, GEN-SIM-DIGI-RECO, ...
-# tag_startup : the complete GlobalTag (for example 93X_upgrade2023_realistic_v0_D17PU200, where the GlobalTag is 93X_upgrade2023_realistic_v0).
+- tag_startup : the complete GlobalTag (for example 93X_upgrade2023_realistic_v0_D17PU200, where the GlobalTag is 93X_upgrade2023_realistic_v0).
-# data_version : v1, v2.
+- data_version : v1, v2.
-# test_global_tag : used for compatibility with Oval. same as tag_startup
+- test_global_tag : used for compatibility with Oval. same as tag_startup
-# dd_cond : same as tag_startup-data_version.
+- dd_cond : same as tag_startup-data_version.
 You can add PU25ns_ at the beginning for PUs.

-#
-# outputFile : name of the output file for step1.
+- outputFile : name of the output file for step1.
-# inputPostFile : generation of the DQM_V00X... root file at the end of step2.
+- inputPostFile : generation of the DQM_V00X... root file at the end of step2.
-# DD_RELEASE : same as CMSSW_VERSION
+- DD_RELEASE : same as CMSSW_VERSION
-# DD_SOURCE : where to search root files for validation : for example :
+- DD_SOURCE : where to search root files for validation : for example :
-# /eos/cms/store/relval/CMSSW_9_3_0_pre4/RelValZEE_14/GEN-SIM-RECO/PU25ns_93X_upgrade2023_realistic_v0_D17PU200-v1
+/eos/cms/store/relval/CMSSW_9_3_0_pre4/RelValZEE_14/GEN-SIM-RECO/PU25ns_93X_upgrade2023_realistic_v0_D17PU200-v1

 BE CAREFUL : if you want to make comparison between ecalDrivenGsfElectronsFromMultiCl and ecalDrivenGsfElectrons for example, the generated final root files are the SAME !